f1nalspace/nbodysimulation_experiment/README.md

 ## How to compile:

-Compile main.cpp only and link with opengl, freeglut and glew.
+Compile main.cpp with C++/11 compiler and link to kernel32.lib or ld.so and thats it.

 ## Benchmark: